Concrete House Bayfield

-This house is in Far Rockaway, NY, an area that was heavily affected by Super Storm Sandy.
-The original house was badly damaged by Sandy and subsequently torn down.
+This house is in Far Rockaway, NY, which is an area that was heavily affected by Super Storm Sandy.
+The original house was badly damaged by Sandy and was subsequently torn down.
 The property was developed with the Build It Back Program in New York.

 The house is built close to the water and is within the flood zone.
-The house is therfore elevated on concrete columns as a flood zone design feature.
-The idea was to build a house that would be sustainable and survive a future flood.
-It is built with poured in place concrete bearing walls, columns, beams, and floors for maximum durability.
-The entire exterior of the house is concrete including the floor slabs with the exception of the standing seam metal roof.
+Therefore, we used concrete columns to elevate the house as a flood zone design feature.
+The idea was to build a house that would be sustainable and would survive a future flood.
+It is built with poured-in-place concrete bearing walls, columns, beams, and floors for maximum durability.
+The entire exterior of the house is concrete, including the floor slabs, with the exception of the standing seam metal roof.

-The house is poured-in-place concrete.
 The concrete was left exposed and raw for its modern and industrial look.
-Concrete houses are currently growing in popularity for many reasons including durability and aesthetics.
-If you want to learn more or get an in depth look into concrete house construction we have a blog post about building concrete houses.
+Concrete houses are currently growing in popularity for a multitude of reasons, including durability and aesthetics.
+If you want to learn more or get an in-depth look into concrete house construction, we have a blog post about building concrete houses.